 In multi-core tests, the CPU ends up at 80-90% of the maximum performance this chip is capable of in a full-size unlimited chassis, while in single-core tests it matches the results of any other 5800H laptop.

-Compared to the 2020 Yoga Slim 7 built on the Ryzen 7 4800U platform, this ends up 10-20% faster in single and multi-core tests, with a greater difference in the longer duration tests that benefit from the higher sustained power of this model.
+2020 Yoga Slim 7 built on the Ryzen 7 4800U platform, this ends up 10-20% faster in single and multi-core tests, with a greater difference in the longer duration tests that benefit from the higher sustained power of this model.

 On the GPU side, the Radeon Vega is on par with the same chip in the previous Slim 7, and not very competitive by today’s standards.
 Even the Intel Riger Lake H28/H35 platforms available in this same space outscore it by 10-20%, or even more in some loads that favor the Intel architecture.
 Hopefully, this should change with next-gen AMD 6000 hardware and RDNA2 graphics.